usnistgov/dastard/doc/DASTARD.md

 - `ConfigureTriangleSource()`
 - `ConfigureSimPulseSource()`

 Most RPC commands only make sense when a source is active (often because they require the exact number of channels to be known).
-An active source is delicate, so they have to be saved for just the right moment.
-They are queued by calling `runLaterIfActive(f)` where the argument `f` is a zero-argument, void-returning closure.
+An active source is delicate, so requests to change its state have to be saved for just the right moment if we are to avert any race conditions.
+Requests are queued by calling `runLaterIfActive(f)` where the argument `f` is a zero-argument, void-returning closure.
 The run-later function returns an error if no source is running.
 If some source _is_ running, the closure goes into channel `SourceControl.queuedRequests`.
 When a reply comes back on channel `SourceControl.queuedResults`, the run-later function returns that reply.
 Requests that run delayed include:
 - `ConfigureTriggers`
 - `ConfigureProjectorsBasis`
 - `ConfigurePulseLengths`